cysouw/diathesis/text/c04_reflexive.md

 ### [ N ] Obligatory dative reflexive {#sec:reflexive-obligatory-dative}

 It is exceedingly rare to have a dative *sich* without other arguments.
-A possible example is the (arguably lexicalized) collocation *Mühe geben*.
+A possible example is the (arguably lexicalised) collocation *Mühe geben*.

 **Attested Verbs**